MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

     $allFlows += $flows
 }

-# Write all flows to a CSV file
+#### Write all flows to a CSV file
 $allFlows | Export-Csv -Path "flows.csv" -NoTypeInformation

 Write-Host "All flows at risk of suspension written to flows.csv"

 If there are more than 500 environments in the tenant, raise a support ticket so our support team can run the report for you.

-### I assigned a license but i still see the flow in flows that need my attention power shell.
+### I assigned a license but I still see the flow in flows that need my attention in PowerShell.
 Why?
 Once a license is assigned/flow is associated to an app, edit and save the flow.
 It can take up to 24 hours for the PowerShell to refresh and remove the flow from the PowerShell response.

 ### How can I easily determine if my flow is in context of a Power Apps/Dynamics 365 app?

 Is the flow created to support the Power Apps/Dynamics 365 app?
 Can the flow be deleted if the corresponding apps are deleted?
 Is the flow talking to the same data sources as the app?
 If so, the flow is in context.

 ### How can I associate in context flows to Power Apps/Dynamics365 apps

 Flows created to support apps built with Power Apps/Dynamics365  must run within the context of the app.
 This means the flow must use the same data sources for triggers or actions as the app.
 If automated or scheduled cloud flows are created to support the app and are in context of an app, link the flow to the apps using a [PowerShell script](/power-platform/admin/powerapps-powershell#associate-in-context-flows-to-an-app).
 Once the flow is linked, a dependency is established between the app and the flow and they can be managed together.
 If the linked app is deleted or unused, the flow will be turned off.